 Visually, this is one of the most interesting tickets I own as well as one of the largest, measuring 6″x3″ (and you can add in another inch for the missing end stub).
 The design encapsulates the contrasting, cut and paste punk/new wave visuals of the time. $20 may seem like a huge bargain to 2010 eyes but it was a pricey gig back then.

 NOTE: Today’s entry is the first in a series of four that I will be posting over the next few days.
 Part One deals with all of the obstacles involved in my actually getting to the festival — both strategically and literally — as well as contexutalizing the gig in terms of both my life as well as the times in which the festival took place.
-Part Two, covering the daytime sets by the Pretenders, The B-52s, Rockpile, Teenage Head, The Rumour, and Holly and the Italians, will be published on Monday.
+Part Two covers the daytime sets by the Pretenders, The B-52s, Rockpile, Teenage Head, The Rumour, and Holly and the Italians.

 An all day festival!
 And just a few hours away!
 Featuring many of the best bands of the day!
 The first major outdoor punk and new wave festival, anywhere!
 And for only $20!